PeterHallonmark/clang-tidy-misra/README.md

 It will try to cover as much as possible of MISRA C 2023** and **MISRA C 2012**.

+**Note**: Official MISRA documents must be purchased and are protected by copyright.
+This project is independent and is not affiliated with or endorsed by the MISRA Consortium.

 ## License

 The repository follows LLVM's license structure to make it easier to upstream